Monday, December 27, 2010

 The wretched refuse of your teeming shore.
 Send these, the homeless, tempest-tost to me..."

-Texas girl who grew up who grew up to become a writer with a day job in marketing.
+Texas girl who grew up to become a writer with a day job in marketing.
 Cathy loves exploring the things that make our lives more beautiful, open and real.
 She is especially inspired by minimalists, vegans, yoga enthusiasts, artists and people trying to be like Jesus in the real world.